-The Investment Policy Statement ("IPS") issued by the Executive Board ("the Board") of the Crop Trust, affirms the investment principles that govern decisions about the investment of the Crop Trust's Endowment Fund ("the Fund").
+The Investment Policy ("IP") issued by the Executive Board ("the Board") of the Crop Trust, affirms the investment principles that govern decisions about the investment of the Crop Trust's Endowment Fund ("the Fund").
 This policy provides guidelines for the prudent management of the endowment fund of the Crop Trust and prioritizes the preservation of capital ahead of maximization of investment returns in order to minimize risk exposure.

 The investment objective of the USD Fund is to earn returns sufficient to outpace spending, maintaining the Fund's real purchasing power over time and, if possible, growing it.
-With this goal in mind the Fund aims to attain an annualized real total return of at least 4%, net of fees, over rolling ten-year periods.
+With this goal in mind, the Fund aims to attain an annualized real total return of at least 4%, net of fees, over a rolling ten-year periods.

 The investment objective of the EUR Fund is to earn returns which exceed loan interest, maintaining the Fund's real value over time to cover the loan repayment.
-The fund aims to earn an expected average annual investment return of approximately 3%.
+The Fund aims to earn an expected average annual investment return of approximately 3%.

 A further objective is to align investments to the Crop Trust's core mission to ensure the conservation and availability of crop diversity for food security worldwide.
-The Crop Trust's Responsible Investment Policy was approved by the Executive Board on 21 March 2018 with a revised Statement of Investment Beliefs and Investment Policy Statement approved by the Executive Board on 30 October 2019.
+The Crop Trust's revised Investment Policy, approved by the Executive Board on 27 October 2022, includes a Sustainable Investment Framework to align its investment strategy with its core mission.